 The Paraclete and the Three Barriers

-This reading is not marginal.
+That reading is not marginal.
 It is the dominant Christian interpretation, and for many readers it seems to close the question before it begins.
 If the Paraclete is the Holy Spirit, then no later messenger or prophet can be in view.

 The Passages at the Center of the Question